ZSeanYves/markitdown/README.mbt.md

 ## External Dependencies (PDF)

-The PDF MVP relies on at least one of the following command-line tools installed on your system:
+The PDF pipeline relies on at least one of the following command-line tools installed on your system:

 * `pdftotext` (Poppler)
 * `mutool` (MuPDF toolset)